spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-cluster.md

 - The `--volume ` option mounts a local directory to our official tutorials container, `ghcr.io/spectrocloud/tutorials:1.0.9`.

-- The `sh -c "source /edge/vmware/clone_vm_template/setenv.sh && bash /edge/vmware/clone_vm_template/delete-packer-cache.sh"` shell sub-command deletes any pre-existing **packer_cache** because there is [a bug with Packer's vSphere plugin](https://github.com/hashicorp/packer-plugin-vsphere/issues/55) that makes it unable to overwrite the existing ISO file in **packer_cache**.
-We make sure to delete any existing cache so you don't end up accidentally using someone else's ISO file.
+- The `sh -c "source /edge/vmware/clone_vm_template/setenv.sh && bash /edge/vmware/clone_vm_template/delete-packer-cache.sh"` shell sub-command deletes any pre-existing **packer_cache**.
+A known [issue]((https://github.com/hashicorp/packer-plugin-vsphere/issues/55) with the Packer vSphere plugin causes checksum logic to ignore previous builds,  and reuse previously created ISO found in the **packer_cache** folder.
+The delete script removes any existing packer cache to prevent re-using a previously created ISO.

 - The `cd /edge/vmware/packer/ && packer build -force --var-file=vsphere.hcl build.pkr.hcl` shell sub-command changes to the container's **/edge/vmware/packer/** directory and invokes `packer build` to create the VM template.
 The `packer build` command has the following options: